moonrepo/starbase/README.md

 ### Startup systems

-In this phase, component values are created and registered into their appropriate manager instance.
+In this phase, components are created and registered into their appropriate manager instance.

 ```rust
 app.startup(system_func);